Bitcoin Verdict

 "You need to run a node to use Bitcoin"

-False.
-Most people use Bitcoin just fine through wallets that connect to other people's nodes.
-Running your own is a choice that gives you more sovereignty and privacy - but it is not required.
+Not true, and worth saying plainly: most people use Bitcoin just fine through wallets that rely on other people's nodes.
+Running your own is a choice that buys you more sovereignty and privacy.
+It is never a requirement.

 "Running a node earns you Bitcoin"